 Pre-Existing and General Care- Travel insurance is not designed to cover general medical care.
 This includes pre-existing conditions and general medical care.
-You cannot use a travel policy to refill a prescription or get an annual check up.
+You cannot use a travel policy to refill a prescription or get an annual check-up.

 Travel insurance is about having you covered when you are away from home in the event of an accident or medical emergency.
-Knowing this from the start will save the disappointment and frustration when you try to use your policy for that annual health exam.
+Knowing this from the start will save disappointment and frustration when you try to use your policy for that annual health exam.

 What Company Do We Use & Why?

 It’s time for the big reveal!
-No, it’s really no secret that we have been using Allianz for travel insurance for almost 3 years and love them.
+No, it’s really no secret that we have been using Allianz for travel insurance for almost 3 years and loves them.
 They are easy to use, have a great online platform, awesome customer service and they cover us all around the World.
 These are 3 of the main reasons we keep using Allianz for our global travels.

 They provide great value for money

 Allianz provides cover for what’s important for travelers to over 150 countries.
 By focusing on what we need and leaving out what we don’t, Allianz prices are some of the most competitive online.